grettke/help/help.md

 -   Defines common configuration here for reuse in every desired mode starting with `text-mode` and then all logical programming modes.
 -   Explicitly utilizes it directly instead of using inheritance.
 -   This system refers to this configuration of programming modes as `prog*-mode`.
--   The line between &ldquo;configuring EMACS&rdquo;, &ldquo;configuring `text-mode`&rdquo;, and &ldquo;configuring `prog*-mode`&rdquo; is often blurred and sometimes confusing.
+-   The line between "configuring EMACS", "configuring `text-mode`", and "configuring `prog*-mode`" is often blurred and sometimes confusing.
 The lines become wavy and intertwined with mastery of EMACS and LP.

 Make sense of the current mode.